ipfabric/docs/docs/support/security_incidents.md

 - Affected customers (if specific)
 - `security` tag assigned

-Also the IP Fabric internal security Slack channel will be notified, with a dedicated channel created for a specific incident as necesssary.
+Also, the IP Fabric internal security Slack channel will be notified, with a dedicated channel created for a specific incident as necessary.

 We select one person to be responsible for coordinating internal communication and serve as an interface to the teams communicating directly with customers.
 Typical candidates: DevOps TL, Head of Development, VPE, CTO.